 However, when I visited the Tirtha Empul – I saw a UNESCO inscription there too.

-Let me walk you through the water temple of Bali that makes the culture a rich landscape of Bali.
+Let me walk you through the water temples of Bali that make the culture a rich landscape.

 Pura Taman Ayun – Biggest of the Water Temples of Bali

-This is the royal temple of Bali and that explains the vast expanse it covers with lawns and lotus ponds.
+This is the royal temple of the island and that explains the vast expanse it covers with lawns and lotus ponds.

 Once you take the steps, you come face to face with the tall temple structure.
 Be it steps or a door – it is always guarded by a set of two guards or Dwarpalas on either side.
-You are not allowed inside the temple but you can walk around the periphery of the temple.
+You are not allowed inside, but you can walk around the periphery of the temple.

 Behind the main gate, the pathway has an ornate balustrade.
 Its top is in the form of a snake.
 On the side, a relief shows a Sadhu surrounded by a man playing an instrument and a woman sitting on the floor in the midst of foliage.

 You can see the many tall tiered structures called Meru surrounded with platforms around them.
-The main temple is surrounded by a water moat.
+The main mandir is surrounded by a water moat.
 It probably indicates it is a water temple.

 There are flat platforms that I assume are used for offerings.
 Smaller platforms have shrines on them.
 All of them have an impeccably trimmed thatched slanting roof on them.
 On top of these roofs is a thunderbolt like an icon.
 There are smaller pillar-like shrines around these platforms.

-I could see some well-defined sculptures in the temple.
+I could see some well-defined sculptures there.
 But have no idea what they stand for and what their backstories are.
 A lot of them have wings and fine jewelry on them.
 If you know of them, I am all ears.

-Outside the main temple is a large pillared pavilion that is surrounded by these images.
+Outside is a large pillared pavilion that is surrounded by these images.
 I can only decipher Saraswati with her Veena.
 Rest of them are still a mystery to me.